 Franchisors establish and quantify territories in the franchise agreement.
 Unless you have that agreement or a legal document somehow giving you protection in a territory, we doubt you could stop a franchisor from opening in that location.

 However, here’s reality.
-Most franchisors are primarily interested in building franchise territories as opposed to expanding company owned operations.
-This is especially true once the franchisor has its franchise legs and is in full franchising mode.
+Most franchisors are interested in building franchise territories as opposed to expanding company owned operations.
 It’s to their advantage to work with franchisees for many reasons.
-The following two reasons are critically important.
-One, franchisors are in (or should be in) the business of using OPM (other people’s money).
-Expansion with company owned units fly in the face of that strategy.
-Two, a franchisor that would grab a territory you scouted is playing with fire.
-That practice would eventually dilute the franchisor’s sales opportunities.
+Here are the two most critical reasons.
+Franchisors are in (or should be in) the business of using OPM (other people’s money).
+And, expansion with company owned units fly in the face of that strategy.
+So, stealing your dream location is not likely.

-On another level, consider the following mindset.
 New franchisors usually are successful entrepreneurs who have proven their concept through hard work over a long period of time.
-Their next step in business is growth through successful franchisees.
-That would be the role of mentor and network developer.
-The best of franchisors understand that they’ve moved into a new form of business.
+Their next step is growth through successful franchisees.
+So it follows that their new role is mentor and network developer, not a competitor looking for more company space.

 Logical Franchise Territories Make For Logical Business

-Now, as stated above, prior to signing the franchise agreement both you and the franchisor are free to go about your business in that area without much regard for one another.
+As said above, prior to signing the franchise agreement both you and the franchisor are free to search out and acquire a business location without much regard for one another.
 Once the franchise agreement has been signed and the territory is clearly defined, it’s yours.